liviuschera/noctis/README.md

 ## How to contribute

-Starting with v7.21.0 the contribution/theme building process has been simplified.
+Beginning with v7.21.0 the theme building process has been simplified.
+I started off with the idea used in [Lucy](https://marketplace.visualstudio.com/items?itemName=juliettepretot.lucy-vscode) theme and came up with this theme generator powered by Node.js.
 This will allow me or any contributor to easily add/suggest new theme variants or changes to the existing ones.
 In `./src/` folder you will find:

 -  `syntax.mjs` &rarr; syntax tokens based on the language grammar installed
 -  `colors.mjs` &rarr; the colors used for syntax highlighting
--  `./src/workbench/` &rarr; all 8 theme versions containing Workbench/UI colors
+-  `./src/workbench/` &rarr; all eight theme versions containing Workbench/UI colors

 After you make a change in any of the above files you need to use `npm run build` command.
 The build output folder is `./themes/`